I’m going to steal this one right from the /r/keto FAQ:

 - polyunsaturated, and

-Foods are often identified by their predominant fat; for example, olive oil as “monounsaturated” butter as “saturated” – but all real foods contain mixtures of the three.
+We often identify foods by their predominant fat.
+For example, olive oil as “monounsaturated” butter as “saturated” – but all real foods contain mixtures of the three.

-All three types of fats are necessary and important to human health and should be incorporated into the diet in a balanced proportion.
-The question is, what ”is” balanced.
+All three types of fats are necessary and important to human health.
+We should incoporate them into our diet in a balanced proportion.
+That’s the big question: What is balanced?

-- Saturated fat, particularly in the absence of high carbohydrate intake, is not dangerous to human health — on the contrary, when balanced with mono and poly-unsaturated fats in a controlled carbohydrate dietary environment, saturated fat may actually have real and measurable benefits in a number of different arenas.
-Saturated fat is quickly oxidized to energy, once you are keto adapted.
-So you can enjoy plenty of butter and animal fat guilt free.
-Interestingly, coconut oil is something very different: it consists of Medium Chain Triglycerids (MCT) which cannot be stored by the body, it has to immediately oxidize it.
-That means when you eat coconut oil, your body will immediately produce ketones, even when you are not keto-adapted.
-Nevertheless this does not mean you are getting all the metabolic advantages that you would get when keto-adapted state.
+- Saturated fat, particularly in the absence of high carbohydrate intake, is not dangerous to human health.
+When balanced with mono and polyunsaturated fats in a controlled carbohydrate dietary environment, saturated fat has real and measurable benefits.
+You quickly oxidize saturated fat into energy, once you are keto adapted.
+So you can enjoy plenty of butter and animal fat guilt-free.
+Interestingly, coconut oil is something very different: it consists of Medium Chain Triglycerids (MCT) which your body cannot store.
+It has to immediately oxidize it.
+That means your body will immediately produce ketones, even when you are not keto-adapted.
+Nevertheless, this does not mean you’re getting all the metabolic advantages that you would get in a keto-adapted state.

-- Fats high in polyunsaturated fats, like vegetable oils, usually contain a lot of omega-6, and very little omega-3.
-The ideal ratio between omega-6 to omega-3 is 2:1 to 1:1, and in general this ratio is often 20:1 or even worse.
+- Polyunsaturated fats, like vegetable oils, usually contain a lot of omega-6 and very little omega-3.
+The ideal ratio between omega-6 to omega-3 is 2:1 to 1:1.
+Generally, this ratio is often 20:1 or even worse.
 It is therefore important to avoid oils high in omega-6, like corn or soy.
-Vegetable oils that are rich in omega-3 contains it in the form of ALA which the body has to convert to DHA and EPA to be of any use.
-The conversion is highly inefficient, so in practice ALA omega-3 rich vegetable oils like flaxseed oil or canola are no good choice either.
+Vegetable oils rich in omega-3 contains it in the form of ALA which the body has to convert to DHA and EPA to be of any use.
+This conversion is highly inefficient.
+Therefore, ALA omega-3 rich vegetable oils like flaxseed oil or canola are no good either.
 The best way to get omega-3 is through fatty fish like salmon, or with a DHA + EPA supplement.